 …What About Magento Cloud?

-For those looking to migration, integration, or start out with Magento, there is third option important to mention: Magento Commerce Cloud.
-Previously known a Magento Enterprise Cloud Edition, it provides all the same core features as Magento Enterprise with the addition of managed hosting.
-This gives you access to Magento’s own hosting plan so you don’t have to worry about installing and running Magento on your own dedicated server.
+For those looking to migrate, integrate, or start from scratch, there is third option: Magento Commerce Cloud.
+Previously known a Magento Enterprise Cloud Edition, it provides all the same core features as the previous version, with the addition of managed hosting.
+This gives you access to Magento’s own hosting plan so you don’t have to worry about installing and running it on your own dedicated server.

 In practical terms, you are less likely to experience downtime due to traffic spites or server attacks with this packaged, since your installation will be networked over a number of different servers at once – if one goes down, the other picks up the slack.
 If you are thinking of going with the paid version of Magento, this is definitely a package to consider.
 It could save you a lot of time in the long run.

-Having gone through the main differences between the paid and free version of Magento, you hopefully now have a much better idea of which package is right for you.
-If in doubt however, try to keep in mind such factors as site traffic, product sales, and your future development.
-If you are listing or hoping to list over 6000 SKUs, and looking to expand your customer base in the future with steady growth, then you’ll almost certainly need Magento Enterprise – rebranded Magento Commerce.
-For anything else, Magento Community (now Magento Open Source) should be more than capable of setting your business in motion.
+Having gone through the main differences between the paid and free version of Magento, hopefully you now have a much better idea of which package is right for you.
+If in doubt, however, try to keep in mind such factors as site traffic, product sales and your future development.
+If you are listing or hoping to list over 6000 SKUs, or looking to expand your customer base with steady growth, then you’ll need Magento Enterprise; recently rebranded Magento Commerce.
+For anything else, Magento Community (now Magento Open Source) is more than capable of placing your business on the map.